 Encourage and support family and friends with psychiatric and substance abuse disorders to get help BEFORE a suicidal crisis ensues.

-- Find information about intervention programs that are offered by the Crisis Training Institute.
+- Find information about training programs, such as ASIST (Applied Suicide Intervention Skills Training), that are offered by the Crisis Training Institute.

 About Behavioral Health

 UPMC Western Psychiatric Hospital provides high-quality, cutting-edge psychiatric and addiction services.
 We serve all ages of people at all stages of recovery.
 We provide diagnostic services and treatment for all types of psychiatric and mental health conditions.
 We serve more than 25,000 patients each year.
 Our hospital, in Pittsburgh’s Oakland neighborhood, has more than 400 inpatient beds.
 Western Psychiatric partners academically with the Department of Psychology at the University of Pittsburgh’s School of Medicine.
 Together they conduct research and clinical trials.